 Students in their first or sophomore years are eligible to become Speaking Fellows.
 Applicants are encouraged to sign up for Speaking Fellows workshops and one-on-one sessions before applying to develop an appreciation for what Speaking Fellows do.

-Is being a Speaking Fellow fun and rewarding?
 Yes!
-It is a unique chance to work closely with the Barnard community to truly make a difference.
-It’s also an opportunity join a community of Barnard students and alumnae who are passionate about speaking.
+It is a unique chance to work closely with the Barnard community and to truly make a difference.
+It’s also an opportunity to join a community of Barnard students and alumnae who are passionate about speaking.
 The job is fun and full of perks.